elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-discrimination-affect-mental-health-and-overall-wellbeing-of-individuals.md

 url: /learn/nursing/questions/how-does-discrimination-affect-mental-health-and-overall-wellbeing-of-individuals
 score: -1.0
 related_article1:
-    id: 169640
+    id: 169629
-    title: What challenges exist in implementing legal frameworks for protected characteristics in various contexts?
+    title: >-
+        How do stereotypes form and what impact do they have on individual perception?
     subject: Nursing
-    url: /learn/nursing/questions/what-challenges-exist-in-implementing-legal-frameworks-for-protected-characteristics-in-various-contexts
+    url: /learn/nursing/questions/how-do-stereotypes-form-and-what-impact-do-they-have-on-individual-perception
 related_article2:
+    id: 169639
+    title: >-
+        Why is respectful and inclusive language important in patient-provider interactions?
+    subject: Nursing
+    url: /learn/nursing/questions/why-is-respectful-and-inclusive-language-important-in-patientprovider-interactions
+related_article3:
     id: 169638
+    title: >-
-    title: How have discriminatory practices evolved over time and what lessons can be learned from history?
+        How have discriminatory practices evolved over time and what lessons can be learned from history?
     subject: Nursing
     url: /learn/nursing/questions/how-have-discriminatory-practices-evolved-over-time-and-what-lessons-can-be-learned-from-history
-related_article3:
-    id: 169639
-    title: Why is respectful and inclusive language important in patient-provider interactions?
-    subject: Nursing
-    url: /learn/nursing/questions/why-is-respectful-and-inclusive-language-important-in-patientprovider-interactions
 related_article4:
     id: 169638
+    title: >-
-    title: How have discriminatory practices evolved over time and what lessons can be learned from history?
+        How have discriminatory practices evolved over time and what lessons can be learned from history?
     subject: Nursing
     url: /learn/nursing/questions/how-have-discriminatory-practices-evolved-over-time-and-what-lessons-can-be-learned-from-history
 related_article5:
-    id: 169629
+    id: 169635
-    title: How do stereotypes form and what impact do they have on individual perception?
+    title: >-
+        What is intersectionality and how does it complicate the experience of discrimination for individuals?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-stereotypes-form-and-what-impact-do-they-have-on-individual-perception
+    url: /learn/nursing/questions/what-is-intersectionality-and-how-does-it-complicate-the-experience-of-discrimination-for-individuals
 ---

 &nbsp;